 The PI Planning event is a two-day intensive planning session that brings together all stakeholders, teams, and product owners/managers in one location to examine the program backlog and establish the business’s path.
 This event occurs every eight to twelve weeks on average, and it can be a huge issue for large teams that are dispersed across the county or even the globe.
 Backlog items (also known as features) represent parts of a solution in the program backlog.

 A team’s backlog comprises items (user stories and other items) that they are working on.
 Items in the backlog are placeholders for future talks about achieving the desired outcome.
 The Team Backlog comprises items from the Program Backlog and stories exclusive to the team.
-It may also include other work items, reflecting all of the tasks that a team must complete advancing their section of the system.
+It may also include other work items, reflecting all the tasks that a team must complete to advance their section of the system.
 The Product Owner manages the backlog (PO).

 Program Backlog vs. Team Backlog

 - The backlog of work to deliver value in the Program Increment, an Agile Release Train must incorporate these features and enablers.
 Team backlog contains iteration-specific Enablers and User Stories for the various Agile Release Train teams.

 - The Program Backlog belongs to Product Management.
 It is the responsibility of the Program Backlog’s Product Owner to keep track of the user stories in the team backlog.
 Features are decomposed into user stories in PI Planning.